runem/lit-analyzer/README.md

 -   **Default**: ["html", "raw"]
 -   **Description**: List of template tags to enable html support in.

-### externalHtmlTags
+### externalHtmlTagNames

 -   **Type**: string[]
 -   **Default**: []
 -   **Description**: List of html tag names that you expect to be present at all times.
-These tag names including its attributes are not checked at all.
+These tag names, including its attributes, are not checked at all.

 ### skipMissingImports